Last fortnight, Amul reported an annual revenue of more than 32K Cr ($5Bn), growing an incredible 20% at scale, and exploding during the lockdown.

 Amul is a remarkable story on how the basic philosophy of a true cooperative built on steely determination and flawless execution can revolutionize an entire sector.
 It is a lesson in creative farmer cooperative leadership model in the global food system.

 As it enters 2020, it is now neck to neck with Hindustan Unilever’s 38K crore revenue, and looks set to beat HUL in the next 3-5 years.
 It is a legendary story to learn from for India’s budding consumer startups.

 If anyone is looking for an example of an ‘Atma nirbhar’ brand from India, look no further than Amul.

 As Amul enters the new decade, it could be definitive for India’s consumption story.

 Written by: Abhinay, Aviral, Chetan, Keshav, Mazin, Raj

 Audio Version: Behind the Scenes with AJVC

-As usual, we have done a behind the scenes format.
-This was done with Abhinay, Chetan, Mazin, Raj, Keshav, and Aviral.
+As usual, we have done a behind the scenes format with the writers and host Mazin

 Tune in below: